atirson-cit/flow-centelha-initializr-ui/README.md

 ## Type Support for `.vue` Imports in TS

-TypeScript cannot handle type information for `.vue` imports by default, so we replace the `tsc` CLI with `vue-tsc` for type checking.
+If you really think you have time to go for a TS based project, know that TypeScript cannot handle type information for `.vue` imports by default, so we replace the `tsc` CLI with `vue-tsc` for type checking.
 In editors, we need [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) to make the TypeScript language service aware of `.vue` types.

 ## Customize configuration